Combining Two Flocks of Chickens (with Minimal Bloodshed)

-Preview: Combining two flocks of chickens can be stressful for both the chickens and the chicken owners.
-Here are some ways to make the process easier.
+Inside: Combining two flocks of chickens can be stressful for both the chickens and the chicken owners.
+Here are some ways to make the process of merging two flocks together easier on everyone.

 You bought new chicks this spring and now it’s time to combine them with your older flock of chickens.
 How can you accomplish this without too much drama?
 Read on to see several strategies for minimizing bloodshed in the coop when merging two flocks of chicken into one.